Best branding agencies for funded startups in 2026

 Sector experience.
 Not "we've worked with tech companies" but "we've branded a Series A fintech selling to banks."
-The difference matters because a team with sector experience won't spend your first two weeks learning what you do.
+It matters because a team with sector experience won't spend your first two weeks learning what you do.
 They'll spend them building.
 Knowing what to look for in a startup design studio before you start comparing agencies saves you from learning this the hard way.

 Pricing transparency.
 "It depends" is fine for a first conversation.
 "We can't give you a range until we've done a paid discovery phase" is a way to charge you before you've committed to anything.